-The Serpentine sofa was only Kagan’s preliminary dive into curved couches.
+The Serpentine sofa wasn’t only Kagan’s preliminary dive into these rounded couches, of course.
 His 1952 Floating Curve sofa, accented by poignant walnut legs and back support, had a Jetsons vibe, in a good way.
-By 1970, Kagan’s take on the signature style became the unforgettable Cloud sofa — at its boldest in navy mohair and resting on circular walnut pedestals — with lines that wrapped around the back end, creating an S curve.
+By 1970, Kagan’s take on the signature style became the unforgettable Cloud sofa — at its boldest in navy mohair and resting on circular walnut pedestals — with lines wrapped around the back end, creating an S curve.

-Kagan wasn’t the only midcentury modern furniture designer to embrace the slinky sofa.
-Husband-and-wife duo Ico and Luisa Parisi, who together formed the design studio La Ruota, unveiled their curved sofa in 1951, an important style that was sharp and soft at the same time.
+Of course, Kagan wasn’t the only midcentury modern furniture designer to embrace the slinky sofa.
+Italian husband-and-wife duo Ico and Luisa Parisi, who together formed the design studio La Ruota, unveiled their version sofa, an important style that was sharp and soft at the same time.

-The iconic curved sofas of the '70s belonged to French designer Pierre Paulin and Italian designer Paolo Castelli.
-Paulin began as a sculptor but switched gears after an arm injury and a newfound love of Scandinavian and Japanese design.
-He was best known for foam-padded seating creations that cradled the body in a sensual manner.
+The iconic curved sofas of the '70s belonged to Pierre Paulin.
+At first, the French designer began as a sculptor but switched gears after an arm injury and a newfound love of Scandinavian and Japanese design.
+On the whole, he was best known for foam-padded seating creations that sensually cradled the body.
 Paulin's work ranged from furnishings for French presidents Georges Pompidou and Francois Mitterrand to inspiring the chair featured in Stanley Kubrick’s 2001: A Space Odyssey.
-His Big C and Alpha sofa (reminiscent of his Pumpkin chairs) designs are still sought after today.
+His Big C and Alpha sofa (reminiscent of his Pumpkin chairs) designs are still sought after today to demonstrate.

-Castelli turned a sleepy, family-owned cabinetry workshop into a globally recognized design force with the 1970 introduction of the Plia folding chair and subsequent modular furniture designs.
+Although Paulin wasn't alone, similarly, he had an Italian counterpart, Paolo Castelli.
+The designer turned a sleepy, family-owned cabinetry workshop into a globally recognized design force with the 1970 introduction of the Plia folding chair.
+Subsequently, he launched his modular furniture designs.
 His Durban curved sofa and remarkable Vao 380 sofa, a rounded three-piece sectional with a spongy appearance, are standouts in the curved sofa category.

-The future-facing work of architect Zaha Hadid also influenced the winding couch design.
+Notably, the future-facing work of architect Zaha Hadid also influenced the winding couch design.
 Hadid, whose design nickname was Queen of the Curve, passed away in 2016, leaving a legacy of the Moon System sofa in partnership with B&B Italia.
-Their modernistic curves reside in the coolest of homes.
+In particular, their modernistic curves reside in the coolest of homes.

-Today’s generation of designers is intrigued by the style as well.
-Internationally known, Paris-based designer India Mahdavi, dubbed Queen of Color and noted for her use of lacquer, rattan, and ceramic, is an Instagram darling among the interior design set.
+At present, a new generation of designers has been intrigued by the style as well.
+Internationally known, Paris-based designer India Mahdavi, dubbed Queen of Color and noted for her use of lacquer, rattan, and ceramic, is an Instagram darling among the interior design.
 Her Cap Martin curved sofa in bright green combines retro styling with an au courant aesthetic.